Are Women At A Higher Risk Of Dry Socket?

 While further study is needed to draw a clear link between estrogen and dry socket, researchers believe enough evidence exists to consider birth control a risk factor for dry socket.

 If you’re considering having wisdom teeth extracted, make sure to discuss what type of birth control, if any, you’re taking with your Louisville dentist.
-The more our team knows about the potential health risks you may face after surgery, the better we’ll be able to advise you on the best practices for protecting your oral health.
+The more our team knows about the potential health risks you may face after surgery, the better we’ll be able to advise you on the best practices for protecting your oral health, including consulting your dental care team.
+It is also important to follow your doctor’s instructions for post-operative care to ensure proper healing and prevent complications.